lopes/logbook/content/2023-gpg-updating-signed-docs.md

 gpg --verify path/to/folder/br/filename.txt
 ```

+{% admonition(type="note", title="Note") %}
-> **Note**: The `--clearsign` option creates a new file (`.asc`) based on the content of the original file.
+The `--clearsign` option creates a new file (`.asc`) based on the content of the original file.
 If both files (the original and the `.asc` files) are in the same directory while verifying the signature, then a warning will be appended to the verification message, stating that the file was not verified.
 To avoid this message, rename the `.asc` file or remove the unsigned file from the folder and the warning [should disappear](https://www.redhat.com/sysadmin/digital-signatures-gnupg).
+{% end %}

 ### Publishing